BernLeWal/htl-sew-java/README.md

     Remarks: For a productive webapp it is better to create the database outside the web-pages.

 ### server.webapp.macdagoberts
- * __MacdagobertsWebappSetup__ initialized the SQLite database used in the MacDagobert's webapp.
+ * __MacdagobertsWebapp__ initialized the SQLite database used in the MacDagobert's webapp.

 ## Module 6: Enhanced Programming Concepts